Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

  TopoDS_Shape result = ShapeDivideCont.GetResult();
 //get the history of modifications made to faces for(TopExp_Explorer aExp(initShape,TopAbs_FACE); aExp.More(0; aExp.Next()) {
   TopoDS_Shape modifShape = ShapeDivideCont.GetContext()-
 Apply(aExp.Current());
 }
 ~~~~~

 @subsubsection occt_shg_4_1_3 Creation of a new tool for splitting a shape.
 To create a new splitting tool it is necessary to create tools for geometry splitting according to a desirable criterion.
-These new tools should be inherited from basic tools for geometry splitting.
-Then these new tools should be set into corresponding tools for shape splitting.
+The new tools should be inherited from basic tools for geometry splitting.
+Then the new tools should be set into corresponding tools for shape splitting.
   * a new tool for surface splitting  should be set into the tool for face splitting
   * new tools for splitting of 3D and 2D curves  should be set into the splitting tool for wires.

-In order to be able to change the value of criterion of shape splitting it is necessary to create a new tool for shape splitting that should be inherited from the general splitting tool for shapes.
+To change the value of criterion of shape splitting it is necessary to create a new tool for shape splitting that should be inherited from the general splitting tool for shapes.

 Let us split a shape according to a specified criterion.